 The project will not increase in traffic on surrounding streets and adjacent intersections or create new traffic hazards because the Project will generate less traffic than the current medical and professional office land uses on the Project site, the project has substantial access to transit and active transportation options for residents and guests, and because vehicle circulation has been designed to direct cars exiting the property away from the intersection of Estudillo and Bancroft Avenue.
+Proximity to high quality transit, including Tempo Bus Rapid Transit and BART, active transportation options for residents, as well as adjacency to downtown San Leandro will result in fewer Vehicle Miles Traveled than comparable projects.
 The Project, as designed, further improves traffic circulation by eliminating three of five existing driveways.
 As a result, traffic from the Project will not have an effect on public health, safety or welfare.